Summary

 So, normally, schools do not have to provide such personal items as glasses, hearing aids, and so on, unless the IEP makes it clear that those items are needed for the student to access FAPE.
 Of course, if the district buys the equipment (instead of the family using private insurance or something), then the district owns it; that is to say, the district would own the student’s glasses, hearing aids, and so on.
 (And the district would get to choose the style.)

-However, and crucially, the school can’t deny the student home use of that equipment if the student needs it to have equal access (compared to their peers) to activities such as homework and so on.
+However, and crucially, the school can’t deny the student home use of that equipment if the student needs it to have equitable access (compared to their peers) to activities such as homework and so on.

 If something like a personal sound system is used for AT (such as to help a behavioral focus of attention) rather than for an actual HI issue, then it is not DME.